superryanguo/postDataWebGo/README.md

 # postDataWebGo
 [![Build Status](https://travis-ci.com/superryanguo/postDataWebGo.svg?branch=master)](https://travis-ci.com/superryanguo/postDataWebGo)
-## Introduction
-A google protobuf decoder by posting data on web page based on Golang.
+- A google protobuf decoder by posting data on web page based on Golang.

 ## Quick start:
 The google protobuf is not a self-describing format, so with a binary stream, pls prepare its